Stocks tick higher after inflation cools more than forecast

 The main focus on Wall Street for more than a year has been high inflation and how much painful medicine the Federal Reserve will have to dole out to contain it.
 A report Wednesday morning showed that prices at the consumer level were 5% higher last month than a year earlier.

-That’s still well above the Federal Reserve’s comfort level for inflation, keeping a check on financial markets.
+That’s still well above the Federal Reserve’s comfort level, keeping a check on financial markets.
 But it was better than the 5.2% that economists expected, and it marked a continued slowdown from inflation’s peak last summer.

+That had the majority of stocks on Wall Street rising, including seven out of every 10 in the S&P 500 index.
+Microsoft, Apple and UnitedHealth were doing some of the heaviest lifting, and each gained at least 0.7%.

 Traders are still largely betting the Fed will raise short-term interest rates by another quarter of a percentage point at its next meeting, according to data from CME Group.
 But they shaded some bets toward the possibility that the Fed will merely hold rates steady in May, something it has not done for more than a year.